Altus/Quartz Mountain Regional Airport

 Altus/Quartz Mountain Regional Airport (IATA: AXS, ICAO: KAXS, FAA LID: AXS) is a city-owned, public-use airport located three nautical miles (6 km) north of the central business district of Altus, a city in Jackson County, Oklahoma, United States.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Facilities and aircraft

 Altus/Quartz Mountain Regional Airport covers an area of 434 acres (176 ha) at an elevation of 1,433 feet (437 m) above mean sea level.
 It has one runway designated 17/35 with a concrete surface measuring 5,501 by 75 feet (1,677 x 23 m).

-For the 12-month period ending October 8, 2010, the airport had 15,330 general aviation aircraft operations, an average of 42 per day.
-At that time there were 39 aircraft based at this airport: 85% single-engine, 13% multi-engine, and 3% ultralight.
+For the 12-month period ending November 6, 2020, the airport had 8,472 general aviation aircraft operations, an average of 23 per day.
+At that time there were 30 aircraft based at this airport: 25 single-engine, one multi-engine, one jet, and three helicopter.